chrs1885/WCAG-Colors/README.md

 ### Manually

-Simply drop `WCAG-Colors.xcodeproj` into your project.
-Also make sure to add `WCAG-Colors.framework` to your app’s embedded frameworks found in the General tab of your main project.
+Simply drop the extension files into your project.

 ## Usage